A note about the sources we use for education materials:

 The stage of the cancer refers to how far the cancer cells spread outside of the uterus.
 The process of tests are called "staging."

-During surgery, your care team looked in your pelvic region to see if there are any cancer cells outside of your uterus.
+During surgery, your care team looked in your pelvic region to see if there were any cancer cells outside of your uterus.
 They may have also done additional imaging – such as an MRI or an CT scan - to look at detailed pictures of other organs to make sure there are no cancer cells in other places.

 The stages of this cancer are: